iotaledger/tips/text/0004-new-pre-coordicide-consensus/0004-new-pre-coordicide-consensus.md

 ## Node Tip Selection

 Due to white-flag, no part of the tangle can be censored, thus the tangle can't be split by a double-spend.
 So as long as each new tip (bundle) a user creates approves two other random tips, the tangle shouldn't get divided into several subtangles.
-Thus we can get have a very fast tip selection by just selecting random tips.
+Thus we can have a very fast tip selection by just selecting random tips.

 The problem is that lazy users may approve bundles or transactions that are not tips.
 This is a problem because lazy behavior can decrease confirmation rates: a lazy tip approves most likely a cone made up of bundles which are already confirmed and/or contains a low amount of non-yet confirmed, respectively recently broadcasted bundles.
 So we should have defenses in place to make sure that such lazy transactions will be left behind by honest tip-selection.